 One of the best parts about traveling is the exposure to new and exciting things.
 And it doesn’t always require busting out your passport.
 This little gem comes from one of my many trips to Texas.
 Austin, Texas to be specific.
 I am a SXSW regular, you see, and this little puppy has kicked off many a tequila-filled nights while there.
 I hope you enjoy it as much as I do.

-2. Juice the limes and the orange in a large measuring cup, then add in the tequila, grand marnier, and simple syrup.
+2. Juice the limes and the orange in a large measuring cup, then add in 1 cup of tequila, 1/2 cup of grand marnier, and simple syrup.
 Mix together.

-3. Pour the salt into a shallow bowl.
+3. Pour 1/3 cup of coarse salt into a shallow bowl.
 Using one of the juiced limes, swipe the outer rim of one of your glasses.
 Swivel the glass upside down in the salt until the rim is covered.
 Repeat for each glass.

 4. Add a heaping cup of ice to the blender and just enough of the margarita mixture that the ice is not covered.
 Blend, adding more ice or margarita mix until the desired thickness is achieved.

 4. Pour the frozen margarita into a salt-rimmed glass, pop open a Corona, and place it upside down in the glass, submerging it into the margarita.
 Repeat for each glass.

 Hi, I’m Jerry James Stone and welcome to my food blog.

 My recipes are vegetarian, just like me.
 Some are even vegan.
 I like to keep things pretty simple, using just a few ingredients.
 So, you'll be cooking in no time.

 If you're wondering if I am really stoned... well, I'll never tell.